 A lot of spectators pressed the upvoting button for this move while others were moving in the opposite direction.
 It was a big-money stride but it picked the popstar from his comfort zone and dropped him on a pressure point.
 The company wanted the music star to craft 6 top-charting albums.
 Not top-charting only, but 6 successful projects.

 Its true, nothing can last forever.
 No one superstar is going to carry on as a chart juggernaut for eternity, even Drake.
-He was suppose to think about this factor before signing the record contracts, he could have opted for a short term deal.
+He was suppose to think about this factor before signing the recording contract, he could have opted for a short term deal.

 According to experts, a longterm contract (4 plus years) that require the signee to fufill numerous aspects, requires the signee to look for a dependable and an honest attorney, who will be there to make sure both the artist and the label will benefit.